Create a professional CV now!

 You are scarce on work experience, but you have been around.
 You have done things.
 Think about things you did as part of your school, extracurricular activities, volunteering or hobbies, that showcase the skills as you will be using in your new job.

 Applying for a data entry job?
-Something as simple as playing a lot of computer games can be an advantage, if you take a typing speed test to prove it.
+Something as simple as playing many computer games can be an advantage if you take a typing speed test to prove it.
 If you have sporting achievements, they can show leadership and teamwork like no other.

-Try to list a mix of hard and soft skills.
+Try to list a mix of hard and soft skills in your CV for a 16-year-old.
 Hard skills are teachable abilities such as IT skills.
 Soft skills are people skills such as teamwork or effective communication.

 If you are really struggling to fill the page, consider adding a sentence of explanation of your achievements in those skills to each bullet point.